PROTACs: A promising strategy in Drug Development

 Thanks to its capability to recruit the natural protein degradation system of a cell, PROTACs (PROteolysis TArgeting Chimera) appears as a very promising technology in cancer therapy and disease treatment.
 As a distributor of innovative reagents for life science researchers, tebu-bio provides you with all the necessary tools to develop or test your own PROTACs system.

-Recent studies have underligned the importance of ligands and linker optimization to get the best PROTAC solution for a stable ternary complex formation, and an efficient disease targeted protein degradation.
-Finally, even if many companies and research lab have already started active protein degradation programs, the PROTACs research field is only at its beginning.
+Recent studies have underlined the importance of ligands and linker optimization to get the best PROTAC solution for a stable ternary complex formation, and an efficient disease targeted protein degradation.
+Finally, even if many companies and research labs have already started active protein degradation programs, the PROTACs research field is only at its beginning.

 From the design…

 Thanks to a broad network of suppliers around the world, tebu-bio can provide all the different elements (from the ligands to the linkers) you need to develop your PROTACs model.

 A full list of chemical compounds linked to Ubiquitin and Proteasome, from Focus Biomolecule:

 Focus Biomolecules have also launched a program to produce and offer an already made protein degrader (for BRD4..) and in the near future a full set of building blocks for rapid production of PROTACs molecule.